Voltage Doubler: A Cheaper and Lighter Alternative to Transformer-Rectifier Circuits

 • A cheaper and lighter alternative to transformers.

-• Can create negative voltage by reversing the polarity of the connected diodes and capacitors.
+• It can create negative voltage by reversing the polarity of the connected diodes and capacitors.

 • Easy to increase the voltage multiplication factor by cascading identical voltage doublers in the circuit.